whompus/notes/boxes/devvortex/devvortex.md

 :: Progress: [20469/20469] :: Job [1/1] :: 205 req/sec :: Duration: [0:00:38] :: Errors: 0 ::
 ```

+So we know we can go to `dev.devvortex.htb`

 # nmap init